seekehr/shiabox/server/plan.md

 sent to the LLM (Mistral).
 Mistral will then handle sorting the chunks and basically generating a human-readable/friendly statement that will return the semantics of the best/most similar chunk(s).

+`Todo:`
+- Setup.go's vector init likely has deadlock issues... work on it.